 - 7 -

 There are memories that Kolya's father shared the views of another repressed relative expressed during the interrogation: he did not accept the revolution because of her cruelty and believed that Russia's future lies in its connection with Western countries.

 Kolya's uncle - Sergey Iosifovich Thibeaux-Brignolle - was very religious, served as a sapper in the army of Kolchak.
-He fell ill with typhus, was captured red, then drafted into the Red Army.
+He fell ill with typhus, was captured by the soviets, then drafted into the Red Army.
 He died in 1931.

 The other uncle - Dmitry Iosifovich - was talented, well-drawn, wrote poetry.
 During the Civil War he was an officer in the White Army, he hated Soviet power.

 MEK: Here he is 46 years old.
 This photo my mother accidentally saw in the journalist Svetlana Dobrynina, who wrote an article about Dmitry Iosifovich "The soul is free even before death" in 1994.

 MP: It seems to me that Kolya's personality in the light of the destinies of his relatives is acquired by a whiteguard halo, which gives a peculiar romantic character to his image.
 "White is a threat to blackness," wrote Marina Tsvetaeva.
 This I like more than modern, how to say it softer, exotic versions, arising from the unusual French name Thibault Brignoles.
 I do not mean the version in which Kolya and Semyon act as distributors of drugs in the group, but I'm talking about the version recently published by the Dyatlov Memorial Foundation - about Kolya as an adventurer hunting for the Golden Woman.
 And precisely because he was a French citizen, according to this version, they kill the whole group.